lupyuen/lupyuen.github.io/src/fb.md

 }
 ```

 With the code above, the Red, Orange and Yellow Boxes are now rendered correctly in our NuttX Framebuffer Driver for PinePhone.
-(Pic below)
+(Pic above)

 _Who calls pinephone_updatearea?_